German funds and insurers take aim at rating agency data fees

 All data providers within the same rating group must be subject to the EU's rules for raters, which is currently not the case, BVI and GDV said.

+The Fitch Group said it does not believe that a change in the rules in this regard is merited.
+Moody's and S&P had no immediate comment.

+Certain subscribers of ratings have chosen to receive bespoke ratings data from distributor Fitch Solutions, which is independent of the Fitch Ratings arm, on terms it deems commercially reasonable, Fitch Group said.

-The price of data was becoming an increasingly important "competitive" factor for European asset managers, they said.
+The price of data was becoming an increasingly important "competitive" factor for European asset managers, the German funds and insurer bodies said.

 European policymakers have long chafed at U.S. rating agencies dominating the region but attempts to create major "home grown" alternatives have made only modest headway.